 PSCI 101.
 The American Political System.
 4. An introductory course designed to explain the basic processes and issues of the American political system.
 A particular emphasis will be placed on citizenship and public participation within a democracy.
-Fulfills social science requirement.
+Fulfills social science requirement (1998).
+Social/behavioral science (2019).

 PSCI 103.
 International Relations.
 4. An introductory course designed to provide the basic theoretical tools and frameworks of analysis for understanding the behavior of states and other actors in the international system.
 Topics include the use of force, U.S. foreign policy, the causes of war and peace, the global political economy and resource and environmental issues.
-Fulfills social science requirement.
+Fulfills social science requirement (1998).
+Social/behavioral science (2019).

 PSCI 105.
 Comparative Politics.
 4. An introductory course designed to introduce students to the methods and approaches to comparative analysis and apply them to the study of ideologies, political behaviors, social movements and revolutions, political economy and political regimes that have played a role in the formation of the contemporary world.
-Fulfills social science and intercultural requirements.
+Fulfills social science and intercultural requirements (1998).
+Social/behavioral science and sociocultural engagement requirements (2019).

 PSCI 106.
-Classics in Political Thought.
+Political Theory.
 4. An introductory course designed to critically analyze great works that reflect the fundamental themes and assumptions of Western political thought.
-Fulfills social science and social justice/environmental responsibility requirements.
+It focuses on the concepts, principles, and values used to explain and evaluate political life.
+Fulfills social science and social justice/environmental responsibility requirements (1998).
+Social/behavioral science and evaluating systems and environments requirements (2019).